-If there is an urgent need for a Local Authority to protect a child or young person who might be at significant risk of harm, or is already suffering from abuse they can apply to the court for an EPO.
+If there is an urgent need for a Local Authority to protect a child or young person who might be at significant risk of harm, or is already suffering from abuse, they can apply to the court for an EPO.
 When in force it gives the Local Authority the power to remove or detain the child for up to eight days – this can be extended up to fifteen days.
 The Order may contain specific directions regarding the amount of contact – which may also mean no contact to be allowed between a child or young person with their parents.

 It is usual for an Emergency Protection Order to be followed up with an Interim Care Order.

 An Interim Care Order is made for a period not exceeding eight weeks.
 Additional ICO’s can be made each of which will be no longer than four weeks.
 This is because the original order is placed to give the Local Authority more time to find out about the child or young persons circumstances and determine what action to take.
 Taking out repeated ICO’s is discouraged as being likely to delay a decision.
 The ICO allows a reasonable amount of time for any medical and/or psychiatric assessments to be arranged.

 There are many non-emergency situations where there may be grounds for suspicion that a child is at risk of harm or neglect.
-Applying for a Care Order or Emergency Protection Order may not be justified so a Child Assessment Order can be applied for.
+Applying for a Care Order or Emergency Protection Order may not be justified, so a Child Assessment Order can be applied for.
 This lasts for a maximum of seven days and allows for a medical examination and/or psychiatric assessment of the child to be made.

 Central to an SGO is the existence of an established relationship between the child or young person and the SGO applicant.
-Anyone who has looked after a child for twelve months or longer can apply to the Court for an SGO.
-Grandparents and foster carers may be included.
+Anyone who has looked after a child for twelve months or longer, can apply to the Court for an SGO.
+Grandparents and carers may be included.

-Prohibited Steps Order – this ensures certain things are not allowed to take place without the court’s permission examples being a child being removed from school or being taken abroad.
+Usually this specifies the frequency and arrangements for contact; such as where and when or if contact is to be by phone only.
+Contact may be with others mentioned in the Order such as grandparents.
+Prohibited Steps Order – this ensures certain things are not allowed to occur without the court’s permission examples being a child being removed from school or being taken abroad.